lokeshgaddam20/Sentinel-Gemini/GCP-SETUP.md

 ## 🎯 Overview

-This guide will walk you through setting up a **FREE** Google Cloud Platform account to test Corporate Copilot.
+This guide will walk you through setting up a **FREE** Google Cloud Platform account to test Sentinel Gemini.

 ## 💰 What You Get for FREE